What’s Causing Your Heel Pain?Foot and Ankle

 Injuries to the nerves in the foot can also produce heel pain.
 Neuropathy, or nerve damage, and Tarsal Tunnel Syndrome, in which the large nerve in the back of the foot becomes pinched and inflamed, are the two most common nerve-related conditions.

-If you experience pain that makes it difficult to walk or enjoy your everyday activities, schedule an appointment at ONS with one of our foot and ankle orthopedic specialists, Michael Clain, MD or Mark Yakavonis, MD, by calling 203-863-1145 or request an appointment here.
+If you experience pain that makes it difficult to walk or enjoy your everyday activities, schedule an appointment at ONS with one of our foot and ankle orthopedic specialists, Michael Clain, MD, by calling 203-863-1145 or request an appointment here.